bsanderson410/GEE_composites/README.md

-End goal: Remotely locate and track the recovery of past landslides (ideally rainfall triggered)
+End goal: Remotely locate and track the recovery of past landslides (with a focus on rainfall triggered)

     Intermediate Goals:
       1) Filter and mask clouds from surface reflectance satelitte images in GEE to get a largely cloud free collection of images